k-o-project/aircraft_incidents_data_vis/README.md

 # Aircraft Incident Data Visualization
 This is a project from CS 4460 Intro to Visualization from Georgia Institute of Technology.
-It is a data visualization of aircraft incident from 1995 to 2016 from all around the world.
+It is a data visualization of aircraft incident from 1995 to 2016 in all around the world.
+We used d3, javascript, html and css for this project.

 ### Screenshots